Unplug & ConnectTechnology should make us more human, not less. Humans are made to love God and neighbor.

 - One Hour of Face-to-Face Conversation.
 Friendships will make or break your life.
 Real friendships take vulnerable conversations that are in real-time and unedited.
 They also take time; they come from a habit of talking often.
 My best friend and I met in 10th grade—to this day we still have coffee every week to catch up.
 I couldn’t be the dad, husband, or Christian I want to be without that friendship.
 We can’t become who we were meant to be without friends, and we can’t become friends without regular conversations.

 You might pick different rules, but know this: not forming boundaries around technology will cause technology to form boundaries around you.
-It will limit your ability to be the real person God made you to be.
-It’s a recipe for unhappiness.
-It is a song of anxiety, depression, and loneliness.
+It will limit your ability to be the real person God made you

 You can play a more beautiful song.
 By setting the right boundaries on technology, you can form a life that sings of God’s love for us and our neighbors.
 That’s the life of love you were meant for, and that’s where the beautiful life is.